18-year-old from Owasso was driving 150 mph before double-fatality crash, police say

-An 18-year-old Owasso man was allegedly driving 150 mph in the wrong lane of a Payne County highway before a head-on crash that killed two people last weekend, police say.
+An 18-year-old Owasso man was driving faster than 150 mph in the wrong lane of a Payne County highway before a head-on crash that killed two people last weekend, Stillwater police allege.

 Luke Christopher House, 18, faces prosecution for second-degree murder in connection with the deaths of Ryan Begnaud, 18, and Jeremi Smith, 40, according to a Stillwater Police Department news release.

 Around 4:15 a.m.
 Oct.
-15, House was reportedly driving a white Ford Mustang east in the westbound lanes of Oklahoma 51 with Begnaud in the passenger seat.
-Vehicle data shows House was driving over 150 mph, the release states.
+15, House was driving a white Ford Mustang east in the westbound lanes of Oklahoma 51 on the west side of Stillwater with Begnaud in the passenger seat.
+Vehicle data show that House was driving over 150 mph, the release states.

-The Mustang struck a westbound Chevy Impala head on, according to police.
-Smith was a passenger in the Impala; its driver remains hospitalized with injuries sustained in the crash.
+The Mustang struck a westbound Chevrolet Impala head-on, according to police.
+Smith was a passenger in the Impala; its driver remains hospitalized with injuries from the crash.

-House was flown from the scene to a hospital and was released the next day, police said.
+House was flown from the crash site to a hospital and was released the next day, police said.

 The decision left Tulsa County District Attorney Steve Kunzweiler "outraged" over what seemed to him to be a political decision.
 "It is not in the public's best interest" to release John Hanson to Oklahoma's custody, federal officials said.